 Kratom contains many unique alkaloids that we are just beginning to understand the effects of, but some people have used Kratom to ease withdrawal pain, reduce cravings and act as a home remedy from hydrocodone, oxycodone, oxycontin, suboxone, heroin and other narcotic withdrawals.

 Opiate withdrawal symptoms kratom may help relieve:

-What helps ease opioid withdrawal symptoms?
+Does Kratom really help ease excruciating opioid painkiller withdrawal symptoms?

-The effects of kratom when consumed orally or chewed in leaf form have been described as less intense but similar to the feeling of opioids.
+The effects of kratom when consumed orally or chewed in leaf form have been described as less intense but somewhat similar to the feeling of opioids.

 Kratom is described as stimulating at lower doses and more sedating at higher doses.
 Most would agree it’s far less powerful and much less addictive than prescription painkillers.
 The effects of kratom can vary depending on the type of kratom, how much was consumed and that person’s individual chemistry.

-Some people say that Kratom is Natures Painkiller.
+Some say that Kratom is Natures Painkiller.

-If you can make it through the worst 3 – 5 days of opiate withdrawal, you can recover without relapsing.
+If you can make it through the worst 3 – 5 days of opiate detox, you can recover without relapsing.
 So if you need to use it as a non prescription withdrawal supplement, make sure you only use it for 1 -2 weeks max because it can create dependency, and that’s the last thing you need.

 You should use kratom as a tool for the hardest times of opiate withdrawal.
 Use it so that you don’t relapse when you hurt the most.
 It’s a medicine to help you through your most painful times and then you should stop as soon as your withdrawals ease off.